kriswep/brojects/README.md

 **GOALS:**

- - [ ] As realtime as possible (Could actuably be hard, since API won't push)
+ - [ ] As realtime as possible (Could actually be hard, since API won't push)
  - [ ] Option to create cards as issues directly
  - [ ] Improved ability to change card/issue texts from project page
  - [ ] Add/Remove labels based on column